04sen/Cisco-Backup-Script/README.md

 ## TFTP Server Setup

-I used TFTP because it was very easy to start a Server on my Laptop using TFTPD64.
-I have added a setup guide for Windows and Linux below.

 ### Option 1: TFTPD64 (Recommended for Windows)
 1. Download TFTPD64 from the official website:
    [TFTPD64 Website.](https://pjo2.github.io/tftpd64/)